 Founded in 2012 as a joint venture between The Coca-Cola Company and Select Milk Producers, Fairlife quickly gained popularity for its innovative approach to producing and marketing milk.

-Fairlife’s products are characterized by higher protein content, lower sugar content, and fewer carbohydrates compared to traditional dairy offerings.
+Fairlife’s products are characterized by higher protein, lower sugar, and fewer carbohydrates than traditional dairy offerings.
 This is achieved by implementing the company’s unique patented filtration process, known as ultrafiltration.

-Let's take a closer look at the lineup of Fairlife products to understand how they have garnered attention and acclaim among health-conscious consumers.
+Let’s examine the lineup of Fairlife products more closely to understand how they have garnered attention and acclaim among health-conscious consumers.

 Fairlife Milk